VirtoCommerce/vc-module-catalog-personalization/README.md

 #### Synchronize outlines

-The 'Synchronize outlines' function works for UpTree policy propagation and helps assign tags automatically from product to all product parents.
+The 'Synchronize outlines' function works for UpTree policy propagation and helps propagate tags automatically from product to all product parents.
 The synchronization is based on the scheduled job.

 ![Synchronize outline](docs/media/screen-synchronize-outlines.png)